RuO2

 What is RuO2 used for?

-Ruthenium dioxide (RuO2) is used in electrocatalysis, supercapacitors, resistors, and chlor-alkali process electrodes.
+Ruthenium dioxide (RuO2) is used in oxygen-evolution reaction (OER) catalysts, electrochemical water splitting, supercapacitors, resistor film components, and electrodes for chlor-alkali production.

 What is the band gap of RuO2?